Stickiness and recurrence plots: an entropy-based approach

 If it is one the orbit is periodic, and if it is equal to three, the orbit is quasiperiodic.
 If the number of return times is larger than three, then the orbit is chaotic \cite{zou_sticky, zou2007phd, zou2}.
 This procedure has been employed to detect chaotic and quasiperiodic orbits of the standard map \cite{zou_sticky} and more recently to study the parameter space of a one-dimensional map \cite{PhysRevE.106.034203}.
 This is an efficient method.
 However, it is not obvious how to use it to detect sticky orbits in two-dimensional quasi-integrable Hamiltonian systems.

-Since the vertical distances between the diagonal lines in an RP are related to the return times of an orbit, we define the Shannon entropy \eqref{eq:shannon} using the white vertical lines.
-The total number of white vertical lines of length $v$ is given by the histogram
+Since the vertical distances between the diagonal lines in an RP are an estimative of the recurrence times of an orbit, we define the Shannon entropy using the white vertical lines of the RP in Eq. \eqref{eq:shannon}.
+The total number of white vertical lines (recurrence times) of length $v$ is given by the histogram

 such that the RTE is defined as \cite{entropy2, RTE}